AndreiBarsan/andreibarsan.github.io/index.md

   <a class="badge bibtex" href="/assets/bib/martinez-pit30m-iros-20.bib">BibTeX</a>
   <a class="badge slides" href="#" target="_blank">Play with it!
 (Coming Soon!)</a>
   <p style="font-size: 80%">
-    <b>TL;DR:</b> A new self-driving dataset containing >30M HD images and LiDAR sweeps covering the city of Pittsburgh
+    <b>TL;DR:</b> A new self-driving dataset containing >30M HD images and LiDAR sweeps covering Pittsburgh
-    over a time span of over one year, all with centimeter-level pose accuracy.
-We also investigate the potential of retrieval-based localization in this setting, and show that simple architecture (e.g., ResNet+pool) perform surprisingly well, outperforming more complex approaches (e.g., NetVLAD-based).
+    over one year, all with centimeter-level pose accuracy.
+We investigate the potential of retrieval-based localization in this setting, and show that simple architecture (e.g., ResNet + global pool) perform surprisingly well, outperforming more complex architectures like NetVLAD.
     <!-- haha HTML go --><br/><br/>
+    The figure shows the geographic (top) and temporal (bottom, x = date, y = time of day) extent of the data.
+    <br/><br/>
     We are hard at work preparing the benchmark website and data download!
 Stay tuned!
   </p>
 </div>